VoltDB/voltdb/tests/geb/vmc/README.md

 2. From the voltdb/tests/test_apps/genqa/ directory, launch a backgrounded genqa application server:
       ./run.sh server &
-   (You can also run against other examples, such as the 'voter' example, but the testing is less complete.)
+   (You can also run against other examples, such as the 'voter' example, though the testing is slightly less complete.)
 3. From the voltdb/tests/geb/vmc/ directory, launch the all-in-one install/run
    script for the automated tests:
       ./gradlew firefox --rerun-tasks